 Both rolling and crane swivels are available in either round eye or diamond eye designs (barrel swivels are generally only available with round eyes).
 Some anglers prefer diamond eye swivels as they believe the knot will stay in place at the end of the swivel, whereas others prefer to stick with traditional round eye swivels.
 Hybrid or diaround swivels are also available which have one round eye and one diamond eye.
 This type of swivel allows the round eye to rotate around the rig body and the diamond eye to have the hooklength attached.
 This type of swivel can be bought from Sea Angling Shop sell this design of swivel in the form of Koike diaround swivels, view them by clicking here.

 Swivels and Safety

 Anglers should always ensure that they use swivels of sufficient strength in the rigs they are making.
-Any swivel used in the main body of a rig should have a breaking strain which is at lease the same as the leader line (this is not difficult as a size 1 or 1/0 crane or rolling swivel from almost all manufacturers will have a breaking strain of over 100lbs).
+Any swivel used in the main body of a rig should have a breaking strain which is at lease the same as the leader line (this is not difficult as a size 1 or 1/0 crane or rolling swivel from all good manufacturers will have a breaking strain of over 100lbs).